mono83/oscar/README.md

 Test case is allowed to read only own values map, but if value for requested key is not found, it automatically falls back to global environment map.
 Reading can be achieved using `:get` method or during variable interpolation process.

+## Module-level functions

+### `add(name, function)`

+Registers new test case with name, passes as first argument.
+Second arguments stands for callback function, that will be invoked on test case execution.
+Upon invocation, `TestCase` object will be passed to callback as first and only argument

 ## TestCase object